mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 Better Durable Functions
 ------------------------

-Instead of going that sub-optimal route, we implemented the Durable service with more F#-idiomatic API.
+Instead of following the sub-optimal route, we implemented the service with more F#-idiomatic API.
 I'll show the code first, and then I'll explain its foundation.

 The implementation consists of three parts:

-- Activity functions&mdash;one per action function from the domain model
+- **Activity functions**&mdash;one per action from the domain model
-- The Orchestrator function defines the workflow
+- **Orchestrator** function defines the workflow
-- Azure Function bindings to instruct Azure how to run the application
+- Azure **bindings** to instruct how to run the application in the cloud

 ### Activity Functions

-Each Activity Function defines an action of the worflow: Matching, Picking and Reserving.
-We simply reference the F# functions of those actions in one-line definitions:
+Each activity function defines one step of the workflow: Matching, Picking, and Reserving.
+We simply reference F# functions of those actions in one-line definitions:

 ``` fsharp
 let findMatchingGiftActivity = Activity.defineAsync "FindMatchingGift" findMatchingGift